Professional Reviews

 • Knowledge base.

-Kaspersky’s live chat is better than the phone support.
-I had to fill out the same forms to access Kaspersky’s live chat support, but I connected with an agent in around 2 minutes.
-The customer support agent was really friendly and solved all of my issues.
+Kaspersky’s live chat has a slight edge over its phone support.
+I wasn’t super happy that I had to fill out forms to get in touch with a live chat agent, but once I finished that, I was connected with an agent in under 2 minutes.
+Plus, the agent was very knowledgeable and answered all of my questions.

 Is Kaspersky a Safe Antivirus?

-It comes with a range of additional tools, including system cleanup tools, a VPN, a password manager, parental controls, file encryption and shredding, file backup, and a Rescue Disk which helps clean infected computers.
+It comes with a range of additional tools, including system cleanup tools, a VPN, a password manager, parental controls, file encryption and shredding, file backup, and a Rescue Disk feature which helps clean infected computers.
 I really like Kaspersky’s parental controls, which allow parents to set up usage schedules, content filters, location tracking, and social media monitoring.
 The parental controls also have geo-fencing, alerting users when a child leaves a predefined safe zone.

 But overall, Kaspersky is a good product, with excellent malware detection rates, lots of useful and well-made features, an intuitive dashboard, transparent company practices, and reasonable prices.
 If you’re interested in Kaspersky, you can try out the company’s plans with a risk-free 30-day money-back guarantee (money-back guarantee terms may differ depending on your location).